 Monitoring and evaluation serve a very important function in providing cost-effective policy.
 Monitoring and evaluation can identify advances in the underlying science, provide critical analysis of issues, and highlight key findings and key unknowns that can guide planners.
 Regular, iterative assessments also serve to improve resiliency planning related to climate change.

-The National Water Program 2012 Strategy: Response to Climate Change found the most amenable approach for evaluating progress is to assess institutional progress toward becoming a resilient and adaptive program.
 TVA is adopting a phased approach that uses indicators of progress and emphasizes peer-to-peer learning rather than using a top-down mandate.